 There are different types of lenses that you might find confusing.
 You may have heard of soft lenses, toric lenses, colored contact lenses, gas permeable lenses, and orthokeratology.
 We’ll help you identify the differences between them and tell you what will work best for you.

 Soft lenses are the most common.
-They’re made of modified plastic that makes them soft and flexible.
+They’re made of modified plastic which makes them soft and flexible.
 These contacts let oxygen pass through to the cornea.
 Silicone hydrogels can also be used to manufacture soft lenses to make them more permeable to oxygen.
 Soft lenses are very comfortable and easy to get used to.
 If you don’t take care of them, however, they’re more likely to tear than rigid lenses.

 Rigid gas permeable lenses are more durable.
 You won’t need to change them as often as soft lenses, so they’re cheaper in the long run.
 Unfortunately, they’re not very comfortable to wear, especially for the first few weeks.